HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 ### TIAO

 TIAO students process the material at their own pace, using the study materials provided, and complete the lab assignments.
-The learning pathway with the overview of the learning content provides initial guidance.

 They can make an appointment with the lecturer at the contact moments for TIAO students for an individual progress discussion and follow-up.
 TIAO students show interim results in a Panopto video.

 ## Working and learning instructions